Seetaramayya/spark-tutorial/learning-notes.md

 - To drop nulls `na` can be used.
 For example `df.select(...).na.drop()`.
 Don't get confused with `df.select().drop()` which removes columns but `na` removes rows
 - Replace null with `na.fill...` some values. `df.select().na.fill()`
+- Some expr functions which are not intuitive

+### Datasets

+Few examples are writen in package [dataset](src/main/scala/learn/spark/datasets)

+- Datasets are typed data frames or distributed collections of JVM objects
+- Use `Datasets` if type safety is important.
+Use `Dataframes` if performance is important